The untold story of Mist over Beijing

 Knowledge becomes more meaningful when learners can connect ideas to authentic experiences.

-Virtual Reality makes these experiences possible without requiring students to travel thousands of kilometres across the globe.
+Virtual reality makes these experiences possible without requiring students to travel thousands of kilometres across the globe.

 Yet the immersive film itself is only the beginning.